 Bankruptcy of course can allow you to walk away from your unsecured debts if they've become to much for you.
 Again it's wise to speak with a Credit Counsellor to make sure you don't have any other options before heading down this path.
 Bankruptcy can work well for some, but for others it can be more expensive or detrimental than other options.

 As you can see in Canada, there are many ways you can tackle credit card debt.
 Some options can work quickly and be very effective, while others can take more time and require more financial discipline.
 Choosing the option that’s best for you is something you should do carefully.
 One way you can make the process much easier for yourself is by speaking with one of our accredited Credit Counsellors.
 They can help you put together a budget, see what you can realistically afford to pay towards your debts after allocating a reasonable amount to your living expenses, and then help you look at your options to eliminate your credit card debt as quickly as possible while positioning you to achieve your long-term financial goals.
 There help is always free, non-judgmental, and completely confidential.
 You can speak with a Counsellor by phone or in person - whichever is best for you.
-Give us a call and make an appointment to speak with one of our Credit Counsellors at 1-855-232-4888.
+Give us a call to speak with one of our Credit Counsellors at 1-855-232-4888.
 You've got nothing to lose but your debt.